raqgoth/CareWhisper/README.md

 ### user stories
-- user will be able to sign in just with a username and a password, not an email to keep it confidential we will never send you an email unless you ask for it. your information will be safe with us.
+- user will be able to sign in just with a username and a password, and email to keep it confidential we will never send you an email unless you ask for it.

-- user will be able to post whisper entries and can make them public or private
+- user will be able to post whisper entries

 - user will be able to use the special section inside each whisper entry to write in 3 things they are grateful for